 Simple things like calculating the price of your shopping whilst you’re going round the shop, or just doing 5 minutes of practice using a mental maths or brain training app etc. a day can make a real difference.

 How best to approach questions in the Quantitative reasoning part of the UCAT exam during the exam

 As with all parts of the exam, stay calm and make sure you read through the question properly, you don’t want to get the wrong end of the stick and end up working out the wrong sums because you haven’t understood the question.

 If you don’t think that you will be able to answer the question quickly enough, then choose an answer randomly (never leave an answer blank as this means you’ll definitely not score any points for it!) and flag the question so that you can come back to it at the end of the section if you have time (be aware that you can’t go back to flagged questions once you’ve moved onto another section of the exam).

 As I mentioned in the mental maths question earlier, rounding numbers can be really helpful, it can provide a ballpark figure you expect your eventual answer to be round about and can be used to quickly rule out wrong multiple choice answers if you’re running out of time, so don’t have enough time to work through the whole question.

 How to best use the calculator during the UCAT exam

-– As I have eluded to earlier in the article, the trick to using the calculator well, is to use it as infrequently as possible, as it can waste a lot of time if you are constantly inputting small easy sums into the calculator
+As I have eluded to earlier in the article, the trick to using the calculator well is to use it as infrequently as possible.
+It can waste a lot of time if you are constantly inputting small easy sums into the calculator.

 Preparing for the quantitative reasoning part of the UCAT exam can feel very daunting and overwhelming but try not to worry too much.
-As with the UCAT in general, the best thing you can do is practice as much as you can, in this case practice getting used to using the online calculator.
+As with the UCAT in general, the best thing you can do is to practice as much as you can.
+In this case practice getting used to using the online calculator.